Code-Institute-Submissions/crate-o-wine/README.md

 - As a User, I want to view the subscription plans so that I can decide which one is best for me.
 - As a User, I want to access the product's Social Media so I can keep up to date with the service.

-You can view the User Stories [here]('./assets/docs/User-Stories.pdf').
 For every user story, a visual card was created.
 It had a 'title' which served as the reason to build out a selected feature.
 Below that, you can see that _why_ the user would want this.

 ### Wireframes